fossasia/loklak_webclient/README.md

 **Reminder:** When running the production task, gulp will not fire up the express server and serve your index.html.
 This task is designed to be run before the `deploy` step that may copy the files from `/build` to a production web server.

-#### Pre-compressing text assets
+##### Pre-compressing text assets

-When running with `gulp prod`, a pre-compressed file is generated in addition to uncompressed file (.html.gz, .js.gz, css.js).
+When running with `gulp prod`, a pre-compressed file is generated in addition to uncompressed file (.html.gz, .js.gz, css.gz).
 This is done to enable web servers serve compressed content without having to compress it on the fly.
 Pre-compression is handled by `gzip` task.

 ##### Testing